 I now work as a brewing consultant; helping others with equipment sourcing.
 What I see time and again are clients overlook the importance of fermentation.
-Plus understanding the importance of having the right vessels for their brewery project.
+As well as understanding the importance of having the right vessels for their brewery project.

 The fermentation process is a key part of making beer.
-This article by Tim Faith of Goose Island Brewery is a must read, to learn the importance of the fermentation process.
+This article by Tim Faith a well-known international brewer, is a must read, for learning the importance of the fermentation process.

 It’s why I wanted to write this article.
 To show how to get the right fermenters for your needs now and cover future growth.
 Let’s start with some of the basics?

 In a fermentation vessel we collect wort.
 Wort is the sugar liquid we make during a brew day from malt and hot water.
 To learn more, please see our article on the brewing process.